 - We encourage our children and youth to participate in The Midnight Run – a program led by Jean Sears that reminds homeless people in NYC that they are loved and that they matter

 - Our Refugee Family Resettlement program is led by Steve Grieder

 - Our Diocesan Share supports other parishes in the Diocese with lessor means than St. Barnabas, as well as Episcopal missions overseas, among other important Diocesan activities

 Our most visible form of outreach that we do is the Annual Outreach Clothing Sale, held each November.

 The Annual Outreach Clothing Sale serves several important purposes: It allows the community to recycle gently used clothes for women, men, and children; the event enables a great shopping environment at reasonable prices; and, the majority of the proceeds from the sale are redistributed back to the community in the form of grants -ranging anywhere from $500-$5,000, to charitable organizations.
-In the over twenty years that The Clothing Sale has been held at St. Barnabas, countless fantastic clothes and accessories have found loving homes, and over $790,000 in grants have flowed back into the community.
+In the over twenty years that The Clothing Sale has been held at St. Barnabas, countless fantastic clothes and accessories have found loving homes, and over $900,000 in grants in grants have flowed back into the community.